sapcc/atlas/README.md

-# ipmi service discovery
+# atlas

+Atlas, brother to Prometheus.

-This is a standalone custom Prometheus service discovery applicationto for ironic nodes.
+This is a standalone custom Prometheus service discovery application.
+It consists of a growing number ofdiscoveries which can be enabled/disabled and configured via a yaml file.

-Discovery service gets ipmi addresses of all nodes via ironic and writes those targets into a configmap every x seconds.
+Available Discoveries:
+1. Ironic nodes
+2. Servers from netbox
+3. Swithces from netbox

 ## Architecture overview